jassics/security-study-plan/application-security-study-plan.md

 Just to make sure that everyone understands what you need to learn to be an Application Security Engineer.
 Application Security is different from Web Security or commonly people think it as offensive security or pentesting.
 Though it needs some concepts aligned with pentester but it's altogether a totally different skill sets.

-It is more towards shift left security including Threat Modeling, Secure Code Review, Secure Code Design, of course OWASP Top 10 web and API security.
+It is more towards shift left security including Threat Modeling, Secure Code Review, Secure Code Design, Training Developers, taking care of overall SDL process, and of course OWASP Top 10 web and API security.
 I have another page specifically for ["API Security Study Plan"](api-security-study-plan.md) because that skill also needs good time to learn.

-**In short:**
+## In short:

-1. AppSec is not Pentesting or Web Security (people use it generically).
+1. AppSec is not Pentesting (Penetration Testing) or Web Security (people use it generically).
 2. Think more of a combination of developer and attacker
 3. Talking to developers, giving training to them or go through the code should not scare you.
 4. Tougher than Pentesting (Topic of debate for another day)